RISHABH1270/Kubernetes_Cheatsheet/README.md

-# 🚀 Dive into Kubernetes with Minikube: Your Ultimate Hands-On Cheatsheet
+# 🚀 Dive into Kubernetes with Minikube: Your Ultimate Hands-On Guide

 Welcome to your **beginner-friendly reference guide** for practicing Kubernetes locally using **Minikube**.
 This cheatsheet is a growing collection of essential commands, architectural insights, and concepts that I’m learning and applying.
 Updates and deep dives coming soon! 🌱